influential-warriors-and-leaders

 The Mongol Threat: From Ain Jalut to the Hejaz

-The Mongols under Genghis Khan and his successors had destroyed the Islamic heartlands of Persia and Iraq.
-After the fall of Baghdad, the Mamluk victory at the Battle of Ain Jalut in 1260—led by Sultan Qutuz and his general Baybars—halted Mongol expansion westward.
-This victory was widely celebrated as a defense of Islam itself, and it secured the holy cities from direct Mongol invasion.
-However, the Mongols continued to threaten through their Ilkhanate state in Iran.
+The Mongols under Genghis Khan and his successors had destroyed the Islamic heartlands of Persia and Iraq, and their advance westward seemed unstoppable.
+After the fall of Baghdad in 1258, the Mamluk victory at the Battle of Ain Jalut in 1260—led by Sultan Qutuz and his general Baybars—halted Mongol expansion into Syria and Egypt.
+This victory was widely celebrated across the Islamic world as a defense of Islam itself, and it secured the holy cities from direct Mongol invasion.
+However, the Mongols continued to pose a threat through their Ilkhanate state in Iran, which periodically launched campaigns into Syria.

 The Mamluks maintained a buffer zone in Syria and used diplomatic means, including correspondence with Mongol khans, to deter attacks on the Hejaz.
-In 1281, the Mamluks again defeated the Mongols at the Second Battle of Homs.
+In 1281, the Mamluks again defeated the Mongols at the Second Battle of Homs, and later campaigns under Sultan al-Ashraf Khalil and Sultan al-Nasir Muhammad further secured the Syrian frontier.
 These victories kept the Mongols out of the Syrian desert and away from the pilgrimage routes.
 The Mamluks also allied with the Mongol Golden Horde, which had converted to Islam, to pressure the Ilkhanate from the north.
-By the early 14th century, the Ilkhanate had disintegrated, removing the primary external threat to the holy cities.
+By the early 14th century, the Ilkhanate had disintegrated into smaller successor states, removing the primary external threat to the holy cities.

 The Crusader Presence in the Red Sea

-Although Crusader states had largely fallen by 1291, Crusader naval power remained in the eastern Mediterranean.
-Some Crusader leaders dreamed of striking at the heart of Islam by seizing Mecca or Medina.
+Although the Crusader states in the Levant had largely fallen by 1291, Crusader naval power remained in the eastern Mediterranean, and some Crusader leaders dreamed of striking at the heart of Islam by seizing Mecca or Medina.
 The Mamluks took these threats seriously.
-After the fall of Acre in 1291, the Mamluks fortified the Red Sea coast and established a naval squadron at Jeddah to intercept any Christian raiders.
+After the fall of Acre in 1291, Sultan al-Ashraf Khalil ordered the fortification of the Red Sea coast and established a naval squadron at Jeddah to intercept any Christian raiders.
+The Mamluks also maintained a network of spies in Crusader ports to gather intelligence on any planned expeditions.

-In fact, in 1269, Sultan Baybars led a campaign to secure the Hejaz against rumors of a Crusader invasion.
-He personally visited Mecca and Medina, restored the walls around Medina, and appointed loyal governors.
-No major Crusader attack ever materialized, but the Mamluks’ vigilance ensured that the holy cities were never directly threatened by the remnants of the Crusader states.
+In 1269, Sultan Baybars personally led a campaign to secure the Hejaz against rumors of a Crusader invasion from Cyprus.
+He visited Mecca and Medina, restored the walls around Medina, and appointed loyal governors to both cities.
+Although no major Crusader attack on the holy cities ever materialized, the Mamluks’ vigilance and readiness ensured that the remnants of the Crusader states never posed a direct threat to Mecca or Medina.
+The Mamluk navy in the Red Sea remained on alert throughout the late 13th and 14th centuries, ready to repel any naval incursion.

 The Portuguese Threat in the Indian Ocean

-By the early 16th century, the greatest external threat came from the Portuguese, who had entered the Indian Ocean and sought to control the spice trade.
-In 1505, a Portuguese fleet under Francisco de Almeida attacked Muslim shipping near the Red Sea.
-In 1513, the Portuguese governor Afonso de Albuquerque attempted to capture the port of Aden and then considered an assault on Jeddah and Mecca.
-This was a direct challenge to the Mamluks’ role as protectors of the holy cities.
+By the early 16th century, the greatest external threat to the holy cities came from a new direction—the Portuguese, who had entered the Indian Ocean and sought to control the spice trade by force.
+In 1505, a Portuguese fleet under Francisco de Almeida attacked Muslim shipping near the Red Sea, and in 1513, the Portuguese governor Afonso de Albuquerque captured the port of Aden and then considered an assault on Jeddah and Mecca.
+This was a direct challenge to the Mamluks’ role as protectors of the holy cities, and it came at a time when the Mamluk Sultanate was already weakened by internal strife and economic decline.

-The Mamluks responded by building a new navy in the Red Sea, sending shipbuilders and timber from Egypt.
-They allied with the Gujarat Sultanate and the Zamorin of Calicut to resist the Portuguese.
-In 1511, a Mamluk fleet under Husain al-Kurdi fought the Portuguese off Chaul, and later at Diu in 1509 the Mamluks were defeated.
-However, the Mamluks managed to prevent the Portuguese from ever entering the Red Sea or attacking Jeddah.
-The Portuguese threat was only finally neutralized after the Ottoman conquest of Egypt in 1517, when the Ottomans took over the defense of the Hejaz.
+The Mamluks responded with urgency.
+Sultan Qansuh al-Ghuri ordered the construction of a new navy in the Red Sea, sending shipbuilders and timber from Egypt to Jeddah.
+They allied with the Gujarat Sultanate and the Zamorin of Calicut to resist the Portuguese, and they hired Ottoman naval experts to help build and man their ships.
+In 1511, a Mamluk fleet under Husain al-Kurdi fought the Portuguese off Chaul in India, and although the Mamluks were defeated at the Battle of Diu in 1509, they managed to prevent the Portuguese from entering the Red Sea or attacking Jeddah.
+The Portuguese threat was only finally neutralized after the Ottoman conquest of Egypt in 1517, when the Ottomans took over the defense of the Hejaz with a much more powerful navy.
+For more on the Portuguese threat to the Red Sea, see this academic article on the Portuguese-Mamluk naval conflict.

-The Mamluks recognized the importance of the local Hashemite sharifs—descendants of the Prophet—who had long governed Mecca.
-Rather than replace them, the Mamluks integrated the sharifs into their imperial system.
+The Mamluks recognized the importance of the local Hashemite sharifs—descendants of the Prophet Muhammad—who had long governed Mecca.
+Rather than replace them outright, the Mamluks integrated the sharifs into their imperial system.
 Each Mamluk sultan appointed the Sharif of Mecca, usually from the Banu Hasan or Banu Qatada families, and confirmed his authority in exchange for loyalty and tribute.
 The sharif was responsible for day-to-day administration of Mecca, the maintenance of the Haram, and the reception of pilgrims.
-However, the Mamluk sultan retained ultimate authority and could depose a disobedient sharif.
+However, the Mamluk sultan retained ultimate authority and could depose a disobedient sharif or intervene directly in the administration of the city.

-This arrangement gave the Mamluks indirect control while respecting local traditions.
-The sharifs acted as intermediaries between the Mamluk state and the Bedouin and urban populations of the Hejaz.
+This arrangement gave the Mamluks indirect control while respecting local traditions and the religious prestige of the Hashemite lineage.
+The sharifs acted as intermediaries between the Mamluk state and the Bedouin and urban populations of the Hejaz, and they played a crucial role in maintaining order during the Hajj season.
 The system worked well for centuries, with the Mamluk sultans often intervening only in times of crisis or when a sharif became too powerful.
+This delicate balance of power allowed the Mamluks to project authority over the Hejaz without the expense of direct rule.

-The Mamluks understood that the pilgrimage was an essential religious duty and a massive economic enterprise.
-They regulated the prices of food, water, and transport to prevent exploitation.
-They also established funds to help poor pilgrims complete the Hajj.
-In Cairo, the Mahmal procession included a chest of gold coins donated by the sultan to be distributed among the needy in Mecca and Medina.
+The Mamluks understood that the pilgrimage was both an essential religious duty and a massive economic enterprise that required careful regulation.
+They established price controls on food, water, and transport to prevent exploitation of pilgrims, and they set up funds to help poor pilgrims complete the Hajj.
+In Cairo, the mahmal procession included a chest of gold coins donated by the sultan to be distributed among the needy in Mecca and Medina.
+The Mamluks also invested in infrastructure such as wells, cisterns, and rest houses along the pilgrimage routes, making the journey safer and more manageable for the vast numbers of pilgrims.

 During times of famine or epidemic, the Mamluks sent emergency grain shipments to the Hejaz.
-In 1354, a severe drought caused a bread shortage in Mecca; the Mamluk sultan ordered a vast shipment of wheat from Egypt, which saved countless lives.
-Such actions reinforced the idea that the Mamluks were the indispensable protectors of the holy cities, willing to sacrifice state resources for the welfare of pilgrims and residents.
+In 1354, a severe drought caused a bread shortage in Mecca, and the Mamluk sultan ordered a vast shipment of wheat from Egypt that saved countless lives.
+In 1396, another famine was alleviated by Mamluk grain shipments.
+Such actions reinforced the idea that the Mamluks were the indispensable protectors of the holy cities, willing to sacrifice state resources for the welfare of pilgrims and residents alike.
+The economic system they established for the Hajj became a model that was later adopted by the Ottomans and continued into the modern era.

 Legacy and Transition to Ottoman Rule

 The Mamluk Sultanate fell to the Ottoman Empire in 1517 after the Battle of Marj Dabiq and the capture of Cairo.
 The Ottomans, under Sultan Selim I, immediately sought to legitimize their rule by claiming the title of Caliph and protector of the Haramayn.
 The last Abbasid caliph in Cairo formally transferred the caliphate to Selim, and the Ottomans adopted many Mamluk practices regarding the holy cities.
-The system of appointing the Sharif of Mecca, the annual mahmal caravans, and the dispatch of the kiswa all continued under Ottoman rule.
+The system of appointing the Sharif of Mecca, the annual mahmal caravans, and the dispatch of the kiswa from Cairo all continued under Ottoman rule with only minor modifications.
+The Ottomans even kept the Mamluk administrative structure in Egypt largely intact, recognizing the value of the systems the Mamluks had developed.

-The Mamluks themselves did not disappear; they became powerful local governors within the Ottoman Empire, especially in Egypt.
-Some Mamluk households continued to influence the Hejaz indirectly until the 19th century.
-The Mamluk-era fortifications and administrative structures provided the foundation for Ottoman guardianship of Mecca and Medina.
+The Mamluks themselves did not disappear after the conquest; they became powerful local governors within the Ottoman Empire, especially in Egypt, where they continued to influence politics and society for centuries.
+Some Mamluk households maintained ties to the Hejaz and continued to send gifts and endowments to the holy cities.
+The Mamluk-era fortifications, water systems, and administrative structures provided the foundation for Ottoman guardianship of Mecca and Medina, and Ottoman sultans often looked back to the Mamluk period as a model of effective custodianship.

-Today, the Mamluk contribution is visible in many surviving monuments in Mecca and Medina.
-The Court of the Prophet’s Mosque in Medina retains a minbar (pulpit) made by a Mamluk sultan.
-The Ajyad Fortress in Mecca, built by the Ottomans on a Mamluk foundation, stood until the 21st century.
-More importantly, the Mamluk model of centralized state protection for the Hajj influenced later Muslim empires, including the Ottomans, the Mughals, and even modern Saudi Arabia.
+Today, the Mamluk contribution to the holy cities is visible in many surviving monuments and institutions.
+The Court of the Prophet’s Mosque in Medina retains a minbar made during the reign of Sultan Qaitbay, and the Ajyad Fortress in Mecca, built by the Ottomans on a Mamluk foundation, stood until the 21st century.
+More importantly, the Mamluk model of centralized state protection for the Hajj influenced later Muslim empires, including the Ottomans, the Mughals, and even the modern Saudi state.
+The Mamluks demonstrated that the security of the holy cities required a combination of military force, religious patronage, and diplomatic flexibility—a lesson that continues to shape the politics of the Arabian Peninsula to this day.

 Conclusion